nomlab/nomrat/README.txt

 (2) "TwitterAuthorize.txt"
 (3) "NomTable.rb"

-if you want to obtain these files and you are nomura-laboratory's students, please send message to "kimura-y@swlab.cs.okayama-u.ac.jp".
+if you want to obtain these files and you are nomura-laboratory's member, please send message to "kimura-y@swlab.cs.okayama-u.ac.jp".

 * nomnichi( http://www.swlab.cs.okayama-u.ac.jp/lab/nom/nomnichi )